 I was really excited to give these a try until I clocked this line on the packaging: "Snail secretion filtrate included."
-While I know snail secretions have been used for everything from anti-ageing to slicking Kim Kardashian's hair back, I still wasn't sure about putting a mask containing them on my own face.
-Call me a wuss, but I had to take a sheet mask out of the packet and sniff it cautiously before making the call.
+While I know snail secretions have been used for everything from anti-aging to slicking Kim Kardashian's hair back, I still wasn't sure about putting a mask containing them on my own face.
+Call me a wuss, but I had to take the sheet mask out of the packet and sniff it cautiously before making the call.
 Turns out, they actually smell quite nice—subtly floral.
 The mask itself was too big for my face so it took a bit of arranging to get it to stay in place.
 Once I took it off, my skin felt refreshed and plump.
-It's definitely not the best mask I've used (you can find my go-to sheet mask here) but for $3 it's delivers an impressive moisture boost.
+It's definitely not the best mask I've used (you can find my go-to sheet mask here) but for $3 it delivers an impressive moisture boost.

-Before I used this charcoal gel mask I Googled a bunch of reviews to make sure I was about to use it correctly.
+Before I used this charcoal gel mask, I Googled a bunch of reviews to make sure I was going to use it correctly.
 Not sure if that was a mistake because I stumbled across a write-up in which the reviewer praised the mask for removing the peach fuzz from her face.
 This terrified me.
 (Cue: Visions of accidentally ripping my own eyebrows off.)
 Since I wasn't keen on waxing my face, I applied it just to my nose.
 Having painted on what was essentially a DIY nose strip, I sat back and let it dry.
 Fifteen minutes later, the fun began.
 Remember painting your hands with wood glue as a kid, then peeling the dry snakeskin-like stuff off in ribbons?
 That's basically what it was like ripping this mask off.
 It was FUN.
 And it seemed to leave my pores cleaner.
 While I probably won't use it all over my face, I'll continue to use it for makeshift pore strips.

 Heel Soften Cream ($3)

 Sandals = cracked heels.
-This buttery cream promises to soften dry feet (and probably other things—I can't read Japanese), but I wanted to know if it could stand up against my favourite body butter of all time.
+This buttery cream promises to soften dry feet (and probably other things—I can't read Japanese), but I wanted to know if it could stand up against my favorite body butter of all time.
 While I can say Heel Soften Cream does what it advertises, I personally wouldn't purchase it again.
-It smells a bit like Brylcreem which, if you're under the age of 80, you probably won't have heard of.
+It smells a bit like Brylcreem which, if you're under the age of 80, you probably haven't heard of.
 (My pop loved it so much he used it his whole life—just one of the cute old man memories I cherish of him.)
 That said, the texture is velvety and feels lovely on.
 It also absorbs pretty quickly which means it won't make your feet sweat in your shoes.

 Waist Wrap ($3)

 The thought process behind this purchase was along the lines of "can attaining a Kardashian-esque waist be as easy as wrapping a clear piece of plastic around my middle?"
-Turns out it's not.
-Even if it was, this product fails in part because I couldn't figure out how to keep it on my body.
+Turns out it's a no. Even if it was, this product fails in part because I couldn't figure out how to keep it on my body.
 It doesn't come with anything to keep it in place (or any instructions) so I improvised by using gaffer tape.
 Even then, the plastic wouldn't sit smoothly which made it impossible to wear under clothing without looking lumpy.
 I assume the idea behind the wrap being plastic is that it increases perspiration which then makes the area smaller.
 (This seems to be a common theory behind many Japanese weight loss products.)
 I'm not a scientist, but I do know it's not possible to spot reduce by way of sweating in one area.
 Sorry Waist Wrap, you're going in the bin.

 Kool 'N' Soothe Gel Sheets ($3)

-These gel pads have an adhesive back so you can stick them on any part of your body that needs cooling, however the pack only recommends the forehead and the back of the neck.
+These gel pads have an adhesive back so you can stick them on any part of your body that needs cooling, however, the pack only recommends the forehead and the back of the neck.
 (Probably because they're meant to be for migraines.)
 Since I thought the only thing they delivered was "coolness", I stuck one on my lower back on a particularly sweaty day.
 It was instantly cold and stayed that way for about an hour, but it also made my skin feel tingly.
 (Not tingly bad, just tingly in the way of a good muscle spray.)
 I gave the second one to my husband to test against a headache which may or may not have been caused by me watching lip sync battles on YouTube for the better part of a day.
 According to him, it relieved the pressure in a matter of minutes.